heather7532/DirectoryService/ServiceRegistry.md

 There will be one or more service registries.
 Public registries will require at least two instance (or more).
 This will be backed by a PostgreSQL database.
 Replication will be specific to the deployment for registries.
 For instance, if deployed in AWS, it will use RDS Multi-AZ.
 If deployed in Azure, it will use Azure SQL Database with Geo-Replication.
 If deployed in Google Cloud, it will use Cloud SQL with High Availability.
 A service can be registered with any registry, and it shall be propagated to all other registries in the Registry Group.
 Service Registry(s) can be private or public.
 Registry Services need not all be owned by the same entity, but they must cooperate with other members of the registry group.
 The registry group will come from a bootstrap file that is loaded into the registry.
 The registry group will be a list of registry URLs.
-Registration of a service does not mean a service running/available, but a service must be registered to run.
+Registration of a service is required before a service instance can be started.

 #### Primary Registration Attributes
 + Service ID